FransUrbo/drive-by-wire/README.md

 ## DriveByWire code

 The actual DriveByWire source code is getting underway, it's in [the code directory](./code).
-I verify fingerprint, read buttons, turn on LEDs correctly and I simulate actuator movement with two LEDs - RED and GREEN.
+I verify fingerprint, read buttons, turn on LEDs correctly and I move the actuator back and forth.

+I do seem to have an issue with the hardware.
+"Something" is resetting the Pico every now and then.
+It is *likely* "something" to do with the actuator, not sure what.
+The guess is that it's a spike, a feedback from it or that it draws so much power that the power supply I'm using can't take it, drops the power to much (or to fast?) that either the DC-DC converter I have or the Pico can't handle it and resets.

 This was a [recording of the screen](https://www.dropbox.com/scl/fi/bi3qf4g1nu1k6bnatyuem/Screen-Recording-2024-05-03-at-20.10.48.mov?rlkey=vi5vw7pl20p2h9n0wq28tuy4a&st=hylgbs2c&dl=0) while it was running.
 It's a day old, and I've done some modifications to the code since them, but this demostrates it fairly